The History of Aero

 1919

-The Aero A-1, the first in-house built military training aircraft.
-The A-1 was designed for a two-person crew – the pilot in the front cockpit and an observer (or instructor) in the back.
-In 1919, the Ministry of Defence ordered 35 for pilot training for the Czechoslovak Army.
+Aero A-1, the first military aircraft of its own design.
+The A-1 was designed for a two-man crew – a pilot in the front cockpit and an observer (or instructor) in the rear.
+In 1919, the Ministry of National Defence ordered 35 such machines for the Czechoslovak Army for pilot training.
+The first flight, with pilot Rudolf Valenta, took place 49 days after the signing of the contract.

-The A-10, the first in-house built civil transport aircraft.
-Structurally, it was based on the A-8 type.
-The two-person crew had to brave the elements in the open cockpit, while the five passengers below them could enjoy the relative luxury of a closed cabin.
+A-10, the first civilian transport aircraft of its own design.
+The design was based on the A-8 type.
+The two-man crew had to brave the elements in the open cockpit, while the five passengers below enjoyed the relative luxury of an enclosed cabin.
+The five machines were operated by Czechoslovak Airlines and were deployed on the Prague-Bratislava route from October 1923.

 Expansion.
 1923 - 1938